xuejunzhang2002/xuejunzhang.github.io/index.md

 Here is **Xuejun Zhang**.

-I am a sophomore majoring in **Electrical and Computer Engineering** at Shanghai Jiao Tong University and **Data Science** at University of Michigan.
+I am a junior majoring in **Electrical and Computer Engineering** at Shanghai Jiao Tong University and **Data Science** at University of Michigan.

 ## Academic Background